k2byew/mailgun-ics-sender/README.md

 # mailgun-ics-sender

 Got a roster and want to send participants calender events by email as reminders?
-Here's a quick bash script to attach an *.ics file and send it by [Mailgun](http://www.mailgun.com).
+Here are some quick bash scripts to create *.ics files, and to send it by [Mailgun](http://www.mailgun.com).

-Signup for a [Mailgun](http://www.mailgun.com) account and update the `api_key` and `api_base_url` variables.
+Signup for a [Mailgun](http://www.mailgun.com) account and update the `api_key` and `api_base_url` variables in `send-mail.sh`

-Create *.ics file by executing create-ics.sh with parameters:
+Create *.ics files by executing create-ics.sh with parameters:
-`./create-ics.sh filename 20200101 fri "Location name" "Summary of event" "Description of event"`
+`./create-ics.sh filename 20200101 Fri "Location name" "Summary of event" "Description of event"`

-#####Todo:
-- Take name, email, subject, and filename.ics as input parameters
-- Generate *.ics from *.csv/xlsx with corrct DTSTART/DTEND
-- Generate commands to call this script from *.csv/xlsx
+Modify `create-ics.sh` to create new `day` variables similar to the `Wed, Fri, Sat-AM, Sat-PM` which are currently set.
+These will determine the start and end time of an event.

+Use the `script-generator.ods/xlsx` file to generate commands which can be used to create and sends the *.ics file.

+To use the script generator, modify the text highlighted in orange and watch the generated commands update.
+Make sure all dates have two digits. ie. 1 Jan is 01 not just 1.
+Name and emails can be updated on the second sheet.